D-brane central charge and Landau-Ginzburg orbifolds: The hemisphere partition function

 Whether or not a GLSM has a Landau-Ginzburg phase is in general an open question.
 A sufficient criterion on the gauge charges and superpotential was proposed in \cite{Herbst:2008jq} and was later proved in \cite{Clarke:2010ep}.
 In a nutshell, it is a criterion on the matrix $\pC$ and the superpotential $\pW$.
 The condition for $\pC$ is that there exists a subset of $h$ linearly independent columns of $\pC$ such that the remaining columns lie in a negative cone $\cC$ of the chosen $h$ columns\footnote{In \cite{Clarke:2010ep} the more general case of $\mathrm{rk}\pC<h$ is considered.}.
 This is equivalent to saying that there exists a cone $\cC$ of the secondary fan such that the symplectic quotient (i.e. a solution to the D-term equations) $Y=\mu^{-1}(\zeta)/U(1)^{h}$ is isomorphic to $\mathbb{C}^{\mathrm{dim}\pV-h}/\Gamma$ for some finite group\footnote{This is shown in \cite{Clarke:2010ep} and $\mu$ denotes the moment map associated to the action of $\pG$ on $\pV$.} $\Gamma\subset \pG$ for any value of $\zeta$ in the interior of such a cone.
 (This is the cone $\cC$ that appeared in Section~\ref{sec:gkz}.)
 Then a Landau-Ginzburg phase exists for $\zeta$ deep in the interior of such a cone if the restricted superpotential $\pW:Y\rightarrow \mathbb{C}$ has an isolated critical point at the origin.
 The action of $\pG$ on $z$ can be written as

 If the criterion on $\pC$ is satisfied this means there exists a basis where $\pC$ takes the block form

 where $N=\mathrm{dim}\pV-h$ and $L$ is invertible (over $\mathbb{Q}$) and formed by the $h$ linearly independent columns mentioned above.
-It coincides with the matrix $L$ associated to $q^{\mathrm{geom}}$ we defined in Section \ref{sec:cc-lgo} up to a change of basis\footnote{It would be interesting to study the GLSMs one gets from $q^{\mathrm{LG}}$ and $q^{\mathrm{ext}}$.}.
+It coincides with the matrix $L$ associated to $q^{\mathrm{geom}}$ we defined in Section \ref{sec:cc-lgo} up to a change of basis\footnote{ It would be interesting to study the GLSMs one gets from $q^{\mathrm{LG}}$ and $q^{\mathrm{ext}}$.
+For a closely related discussion, see~\cite{Halverson:2013eua,Sharpe:2013bwa}.}.
 Using the Smith normal form of $L^T$ (cf.~(\ref{eq:5})) it is clear that the elements

-define an embedding of $G_{\mathrm{orb}}$ into $\pG$ where $G$ denotes the finite subgroup defined by the elementary divisors of $L$, cf.~(\ref{eq:122}).
+define an embedding of $G_{\mathrm{orb}}$ into $\pG$ where $G_{\mathrm{orb}}$ denotes the finite subgroup defined by the elementary divisors of $L$, cf.~(\ref{eq:122}).
 Recall that $G_{\mathrm{orb}}$ is isomorphic to the Landau-Ginzburg orbifold group $G$.
 In the following we will not distinguish between $G$ and $G_{\mathrm{orb}}$.
 By writing

 the action of $G_{\mathrm{orb}}$ on $\pV$ is nontrivial only on the fields $z_{h+1},\ldots, z_{h+N}$, which we denote as $\phi_{j}$, $j=1,\ldots,N$ (to make the connection with section \ref{sec:cc-lgo}) and is given by